Use your own TLS certificatesEstimated reading time: 1 minute

 cert.pemfile with the TLS certificate for your domain and any intermediate public certificates, in this order.

 key.pemfile with TLS private key.
 Make sure it is not encrypted with a password.
 Encrypted keys should have

 Finally, click Save for the changes to take effect.

-After replacing the TLS certificates, your users won’t be able to authenticate with their old client certificate bundles.
+After replacing the TLS certificates, your users can’t authenticate with their old client certificate bundles.
 Ask your users to go to the UCP web UI and get new client certificate bundles.

-If you deployed Docker Trusted Registry, you’ll also need to reconfigure it to trust the new UCP TLS certificates.
+If you deployed Docker Trusted Registry, you also need to reconfigure it to trust the new UCP TLS certificates.
 Learn how to configure DTR.